Characters: Harry Potter Other Characters

 - Rescue Romance: She develops a crush on Harry after he "rescues" her from the lake, although she wasn't actually in danger.

 "The Elder Wand, the most powerful wand ever made.
 The Resurrection Stone.
 The Cloak of Invisibility.
 Together they make the Deathly Hallows.
 Together they make one Master of Death."

 Xenophilius "Xeno" Lovegood is a rather mad wizard who edits the Quibbler

 and is the father of Luna.
 He lives in the area of Ottery St. Catchpole, not far from the Weasleys, in a house that looks like a black tower.
-He believes in things few other people do, such as the Deathly Hallows, the Crumple-Horned Snorckack, and government conspiracies.
+He believes in things few other people do, such as the Deathly Hallows, the Crumple-Horned Snorkack, and government conspiracies.

 Xeno is very close to Luna, especially after his wife (Luna's mother) died from an experimental spell.
 Therefore, when Voldemort takes over, he kidnaps Luna to try to shut up Xeno and the Quibbler